 In the face of rising temperatures and more frequent droughts, what can wine producers do to adapt their viticultural practices?
 Catalan producer Torres, which has emerged during the past decade as one of the global wine sector’s leading pioneers in tackling climate change, is experimenting with a range of creative ideas.

 The latest project is a tiny, steep vineyard at Els Tossals, at the end of a long, tortuous track, with stunning views over the hills of Priorat and intense aromas of wild thyme and herbs.
-At 750m, it is the appellation’s highest vineyard planted in slate – and it is cold: the grapes ripen slowly here and the few that have been harvested so far were picked in mid-November.
+At 750 metres, it is the appellation’s highest vineyard planted in slate – and it is cold: the grapes ripen slowly here and the few that have been harvested so far were picked in mid-November.

 Miguel Torres Maczassek, Torres’ fifth-generation managing director, has high expectations of the young Garnacha and Cariñena vines at Els Tossals.
 ‘Older people in the area thought we were crazy when we planted here.
 Viticulture was abandoned years ago because it was so tough.
 Given the challenge our generation faces, we have to adapt – sometimes by changing grape varieties, but sometimes by planting higher.
 We are living at a time when wine maps everywhere will have to change.’

 Tests underway at Mas Rabell suggest that different training systems, cover cropping, canopy management, higher vigour rootstocks, lower density planting and shade nets can collectively delay ripening by over two weeks.
-‘The reality,’ says Sabarich, ‘is that there is no one solution to the challenges of climate change; there are a range of things you have to do to adapt.’
+‘The reality,’ said Sabarich, ‘is that there is no one solution to the challenges of climate change; there are a range of things you have to do to adapt.’

-Torres have recently installed a metal canopy of photovoltaic solar panels above some of the vines at Mas Rabell to reduce sunlight and water stress, as well as generating electricity.
-‘It is on a very small scale at the moment’, says the company’s climate change director, Josep Maria Ribas Portella, ‘because we have not yet got permission to install them on a larger scale.
+Torres has recently installed a metal canopy of photovoltaic solar panels above some of the vines at Mas Rabell to reduce sunlight and water stress, as well as generating electricity.
+‘It is on a very small scale at the moment’, said the company’s climate change director, Josep Maria Ribas Portella, ‘because we have not yet got permission to install them on a larger scale.
 But we are hoping to experiment with one hectare of solar panels in our vineyard next year.’

 The most intriguing aspect of this experimental work has been the rediscovery and testing of long-forgotten and discarded native grape varieties – a kind of viticultural archaeology.
 Over 30 years ago, Miguel A Torres, now the patriarch of the family, had the idea of trying to find ‘ancestral’ grape varieties.
 The company placed advertisements in local newspapers asking people around the region to contact them with vines they could not identify.
-‘Initially, my idea was to try to rediscover the region’s viticultural heritage,’ he admits.
+‘Initially, my idea was to try to rediscover the region’s viticultural heritage,’ he admitted.
 ‘It was only a while later, after I started the Torres & Earth climate programme, that I saw this could also help with our commitment to fighting climate change.’

 The late ripening, acidity and resilience to climate stress of several of these ancestral varieties could be beneficial as the climate continues to warm.
 The high acid, late-maturing Forcada, currently produced as a single-variety wine, is a good example.
 Sabarich sees it as a potential blending partner for Mediterranean vine varieties less endowed with acidity.
-‘In the old days, people here probably grew hundreds of different varieties, but phylloxera destroyed most of them,’ he says.
+‘In the old days, people here probably grew hundreds of different varieties, but phylloxera destroyed most of them,’ he said.
 ‘Recovering as much of this diversity as we can is an important tool for us to become more sustainable.’

 Around 60 native varieties have been rediscovered over the intervening years, most of them high yielding and low quality, according to Torres senior.
 ‘We have focused on developing the few that we really liked through microvinifications.
 It has taken a lot of time to bring them back to life in the form that you can taste today.’